 Less Than Significant Impact.
-The City currently has 17 parks, including two regional park facilities (Blue Sky Ecological Preserve and Lake Poway), 148 miles of trails and over 5,000 acres of dedicated open space.
-New development anticipated by the 2020-2029 Housing Element Update may increase the demand for parks and recreation facilities in the City.
-Projects would be required to pay park impact fees pursuant to City codes.
+The City currently has 17 parks, including two regional park facilities (Blue Sky Ecological Preserve and Lake Poway), 78 miles of trails and over 5,000 acres of dedicated open space.
+New development anticipated by the 2020-2029 Housing Element may increase the demand for parks and recreation facilities in the City.
+Projects would be required to pay park in-lieu impact fees or provide park land and improvements pursuant to City codes.
 The City has adequate park and recreation facilities to serve existing and future population.
-New projects that propose housing for very low income, low income and moderate income will be encouraged to include private park/recreation areas within individual developments.
+New projects that propose housing will be encouraged to include private park/recreation areas within individual developments.
 Impacts will be less than significant.
 No mitigation measures are required.

-See reposnse XVI.a. above
+See response XVI.a. above.

 TRANSPORTATION:

+No Impact.
+The 2020-2029 Housing Element would not expand the area in which development is permitted under the General Plan or Zoning Ordinance.
+The 2020-2029 Housing Element identifies adequate sites in areas already designated for residential and mixed-use use to meet the City's RHNA.
+The project will not result in the approval of any physical improvements and does not propose any changes to the General Plan Community Development Element, to a base designation, or to any physical development standards.
+Though it proposes neither specific development projects nor changes in base zoning, the Housing Element Update identifies opportunity sites that are feasible for development.
+The 2020-2029 Housing Element could indirectly result in residential development and improvement, the development would occur in residential and mixed-use areas of the City already designated in the General Plan for housing.
+Therefore, development within these sites and their associated impacts have already been accounted for in association with the adopted General Plan or Specific Plan.
+In addition, any future development projects supported by the 2020-2029 Housing Element would be evaluated at the project proposal stage and subject to the state, regional, and local plans, and the policies therein.
+Many new projects that propose housing for very low- and low-income households can be developed by-right, however, will have to comply with General Plan policies and Municipal Code requirements for any potential impacts to transportation and traffic.
+The 2020-2029 Housing Element identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
+Of that total, 519 housing units were under construction or entitled as of December 2020, leaving a remaining need of 800 housing units.
+Any new housing units will generate increased levels of traffic and demand for parking.
+Most future housing development projects will be located in areas near transit, commercial and other community services – thereby reducing the demand for vehicle trips.
+New housing development proposed within the City shall comply with the density and intensity standards outlined in the General Plan, the City’s current Zoning Ordinance, and/or applicable specific plans and does not conflict with applicable General Plan or Specific Plan projections for housing which were previously certified in an EIR.
+Adherence to such requirements will reduce potential impacts associated with transportation to less than a significant level.
+No mitigation measures are required as a part of this project.

+The Housing Element update would not increase hazards due to a design feature, result in inadequate emergency access, or conflict with adopted policies, plans, or programs supporting alternative transportation.

+See response XVII.a. above.

 Less Than Significant Impact.
-The 2020-2029 Housing Element Update identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
-Of that total, 519 housing units were under construction or entitled as of December 2020, leaving a remaining need of 800 housing units.
-The anticipated amount of development would not result in an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system (i.e., result in a substantial increase in either the number of vehicle trips, the volume to capacity ratio on roads, or congestion at intersections).
-It also will not result in any changes to air traffic patterns or result in any substantial safety risks related to aircraft.
-The construction of new housing in the City would not be in conflict with any adopted policies, plans or programs that support alternative transportation.

-The Housing Element Update would not expand the area in which development is permitted under the General Plan or Zoning Ordinance.
-The Housing Element Update identifies adequate sites in areas already designated for residential and commercial use to meet the City's regional housing needs allocation.
-New projects that propose housing for very low income, low income and moderate income can be developed by right, however, will have to comply with General Plan policies and Municipal Code requirements for any potential impacts to transportation and traffic.
-Many affordable housing developments will be located near transit services and other community services that promote pedestrian travel and reduce the demand for vehicle traffic.
-The Housing Element Update would not increase hazards due to a design feature, result in inadequate emergency access, or conflict with adopted policies, plans, or programs supporting alternative transportation.
-Based on the above, the Housing Element Update would result in a less than significant impact on transportation/traffic.
-Therefore, no mitigation measures are required.

-See response XVII.a. above

-See response XVII.a. above

-See response XVII.a. above
+See response XVII.a. above.

-See response XVII.a. above
+See response XVII.a. above.

 TRIBAL CULTURAL RESOURCES: